-Welsh Ponies with minimal pattern are called “with roaning”
+Welsh Ponies with the minimal pattern are called “with roaning”

 The more roaned variants of the sabino are also called buttermilk roan or Spanish roan.

-However not all manifestations of this pattern are speckled or roaned.
-In some cases the white patched have sooth edges.
+However, not all manifestations of this pattern are speckled or roaned.
+In some cases, the white patches have smooth edges.